deepfence/SecretScanner/README.md

 [![Slack](https://img.shields.io/badge/slack-@deepfence-blue.svg?logo=slack)](https://join.slack.com/t/deepfence-community/shared_invite/zt-podmzle9-5X~qYx8wMaLt9bGWwkSdgQ)
 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Fdeepfence%2FSecretScanner)](https://twitter.com/intent/tweet?text=Check%20this%20out%3A&url=https%3A%2F%2Fgithub.com%2Fdeepfence%2FSecretScanner)

-Deepfence SecretScanner can find any potential secrets in container images or file systems.
+Deepfence SecretScanner can find unprotected secrets in container images or file systems.

+* SecretScanner is a standalone tool that retrieves and searches container and host filesystems, matching the contents against a database of approximately 140 secret types.
+* SecretScanner is also included in [ThreatMapper](https://github.com/deepfence/ThreatMapper), an open source scanner that identifies vulnerable dependencies and unprotected secrets in cloud native applications, and ranks these vulnerabilities based on their risk-of-exploit ([example](https://github.com/deepfence/ThreatMapper/wiki/Scanning-Production-Deployments))

 # What are Secrets?